light-and-motion/data_processing/README.md

 ## Future Refinements
-- Format PDF so the page containing the table and the chart are the same size.
-Center the table.
 - Replace text interface with a GUI.
-- Improve algorithm for adjusting column widths.
-- Look into creating a Time class.

 For most columns in the configuration file, it does not matter whether user bases the settings off of the CSV or Excel file.
 There are two exceptions: **Range** and **Start Row**. **Range** is based off of the Excel file, and **Start Row** is based off of the CSV file.
 The logic in future versions should resolve the discrepancy between **Range** and **Start Row** by dividing the interface into two, separate components that do not execute altogether in a single run.